A free email newsletter breaking down the issues that affect Kansans and Missourians the most.

-The Beacon is a non-profit online news outlet focused on in-depth journalism in the public interest.
+The Kansas City Beacon is a non-profit online news outlet focused on in-depth journalism in the public interest.
 It launched in 2020 and is part of The Beacon, a regional nonprofit news network serving Kansas and Missouri.
 Beacon stories are revelatory, contextual, data-driven and solutions-driven.
 Our reporting centers around issues in health care, education, economics, environment and civic engagement.
-Based in Kansas City, The Beacon launched in 2020.
-It is a member of the Institute for Nonprofit News and Local Independent Online News (LION) Publishers.
+Meet our journalists here.
+Meet our Community Advisory Board here.
+Meet our Board of Directors here.